nickschuster/tasken/README.md

 ## Conventions
+TODO: create contributing.md

 - yourname/feature for branches
-- every branch needs an e2e test if its new functionanlity
-- every branch needs unit tests and component tests
+- every branch needs an e2e test if its new functionanlity and unit tests and component tests
 - if you fix a bug, add a test for it
 - make sure you have prettier extension installed and configured as default
+- PR names should follow [convential commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)

 ## Setup